JoacoOrbit/JoacoOrbit/README.md

 # 👋 Hi there, I'm Joaquín

-I'm a beginner web developer from Chile, currently learning how the web works — step by step.
+I'm a beginner web developer from Chile, taking my first steps into the world of coding and building for the web — one project at a time.

 ## 🚀 What I'm Learning

-I'm focusing on:
+Currently focusing on:

-- 🧱 HTML & CSS
+- 🧱 HTML & CSS (improving structure and styling skills)
-- ⚙️ JavaScript fundamentals
+- ⚙️ JavaScript fundamentals and DOM manipulation
-- 🎨 UI/UX principles
-- 🛠️ Basic tools like Git, GitHub, and VS Code
+- 🛠️ Development tools like Git, GitHub, and VS Code

-I'm learning through a mix of free resources, self-paced study, and government-sponsored courses.
+- 📚 Soon learning Java & Spring Boot through a 14-week bootcamp

 ## 🧩 What I Can Do (So Far)

-Right now, I'm:

-- Reading and editing existing code
+- Read and edit existing code with growing confidence
-- Recreating simple web pages
+- Recreate simple, functional web pages
-- Practicing how to structure HTML and style with CSS
+- Structure HTML and style with CSS
-- Exploring how JavaScript interacts with the DOM
+- Experiment with JavaScript to add interactivity
-- Taking notes and building small things as I go
+- Take notes and build small, practical projects while learning

 ## 🌱 Goals

-- Build beginner-friendly projects (tools, pages, or just experiments)
-- Share my progress and code clearly
+- Keep improving my fundamentals
-- Learn React once I’m confident with JavaScript
+- Practice by building different types of projects
+- Explore new technologies and broaden my skill set
-- Create a personal portfolio to showcase my journey
+- Create a portfolio to showcase my progress
-- Find my first opportunity in web development
+- Land my first opportunity in web development

-## 📌 Projects Coming Soon

-I'll be uploading:

-- 🗂️ Mini websites (practice projects)
-- 📋 Simple UI components
-- 🛠️ Useful tools for learners like me
-- 🎨 UX-focused experiments

 ## 🤝 Let’s Connect
 If you're also learning or want to share resources, tips, or feedback, feel free to reach out.

 ---

-Thanks for stopping by! 🚧
+> "Always curious, always learning."